rexresearch.com

 Insomnia Disorder, as defined by criteria A, B and C above, that

-organic factor, such as a physical disorder, a Psychoactive Substance
+known organic factor, such as a physical disorder, a Psychoactive

 The frequencies of modulation for the low-energy electromagnetic

-to be effective when comprising two or more frequency modulations
+found to be effective when comprising two or more frequency

 A very specific example of a set of low-energy electromagnetic

-the following frequencies and applied sequentially to the patient for
+modulated at the following frequencies and applied sequentially to

-second pause, about 21.9 Hz for about 4 seconds, followed by about a 1
+a 1 second pause, about 21.9 Hz for about 4 seconds, followed by

-and times of application was performed to test the efficacy of
+modulations and times of application was performed to test the

-low-energy emission therapy (LEET) in the treatment of insomnia.
+efficacy of low-energy emission therapy (LEET) in the treatment of

 EXAMPLE IA